jometzg/dotnetcoresqlmanagedidentity/README.md

 3. Use the abov credentials to logon Visual Studio to this account (this is under the tools section).
 Make sure that this user can authenticate.
 4. Create an Azure SQL database (and server) which uses the Northwind sample database.
 5. Set the AD administrator for this using the AD user above.
+6. Make sure the SQL Server fireall allows access to your local IP address (this is only for debugging)
-6. Check this using SQL Server Management Studio (SSMS) to logon in Active Directory mode.
+7. Check this using SQL Server Management Studio (SSMS) to logon in Active Directory mode.
 Keep SSMS open on a new query editor window
-7. as the database has now been created, you should be able to run a debug session in Visual Studio and then accessing the /products URL, you should see a list of products.
+8. as the database has now been created, you should be able to run a debug session in Visual Studio and then accessing the /products URL, you should see a list of products.
 ```
 HTTP/1.1 200 OK
 Transfer-Encoding: chunked